Meriadoc-gitgit/Meriadoc-gitgit/README.md

 « Cơn đau trên lưng là để mọc cánh.
 Những viên đá đứng yên chắc chắn sẽ phủ đầy rêu xanh. »

-“The pain in your back is the weight of growing wings.
-Stones that remain still will inevitably be covered in moss.”
+« The pain in your back is the weight of growing wings.
+Stones that remain still will inevitably be covered in moss. »

 I believe in the timeless beauty of perseverance and relentless hard work.
 Success isn’t about waiting for the right moment; it’s about making the impossible possible through consistent effort.
 No matter how challenging the journey, I tackle every goal, every obstacle, with unwavering determination.